Protein:

 Toast the chilis and garlic

-Rehydrate the chilis for the birria marinade
+Rehydrate the chiles for the birria marinade

-Next, rehydrate the chilis by placing them in a bowl with about 3 cups of very hot water.
+Next, rehydrate the chiles by placing them in a bowl with about 3 cups of very hot water.
 Allow to soak for about 30 minutes.
 Remove the toasted garlic from the pan and place in the food processor with the onion.
 Add the minced ginger and pulse until the veggies are finely diced.

-Place the browned lamb chops, cubed lamb and bay leaves in a large bowl and cover in the birria marinade.
+Place the browned lamb chops, cubed lamb and bay leaves in a large bowl and cover in the flavorful birria marinade.
 Cover and refrigerate overnight.

 Making birria on your grill or smoker

-Preheat your grill or smoker to 250-300 degrees and set up for indirect heat.
+The next day, or when you are ready to cook, preheat your grill or smoker to 250-300 degrees and set up for indirect heat.
 Allow the Dutch oven to preheat in the smoker.
 We made the Dutch oven birria recipe on our Big Green Egg, but the lamb birria can also be made on a pellet smoker like a Traeger or Yoder.
 Once the grill or smoker has come to temp, place the meat, along with the marinade in the cast iron Dutch oven.
 Stir in the 2 cups of the beef broth or just enough to fully cover all of the meat.

 Cook the authentic lamb birria on your grill or smoker, uncovered for about 2 hours.
 After 2 hours, add some addition beef broth if needed to cover the meat.
 Cover the Dutch oven and continue cooking until the lamb meat is tender, about 1-2 more hours.